Lillian1228/hsa_ai_assistant/README.md

 ## Agent Workflow: Task Delegation with Tools

 Core to our hsa expense assistant is the expense manager agent which handles both text and image user requests with dedicated prompt instructions and default diverse thinking mode.

+**Multi-agent system**: The system is built on a multi-agent architecture where agents are powered by Large Language Models (LLMs).
+The primary agent delegates specific sub-tasks to specialized agents or tools, ensuring efficient and accurate processing of complex user requests.

 ### 1. Agent Custom Tools